mskf3000/Tutorials-and-Cheat-Sheets/Rackspace - Cloudfuse Installation and Usage.md

 ***

-*Rackspace - Cloudfuse Installation and Usage (c) by Jack Szwergold*

-*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+<sup>*Rackspace - Cloudfuse Installation and Usage (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>